 - Adding a PHP function

 All these approaches can be used to apply CSS for multiple purposes.
-In this article, we will go through all these approaches with a proper step-by-step tutorial.
+In this article, we will walk through these approaches with a step-by-step tutorial.

 1. Using the HTML id or class

-This is one of the most common and widely accepted approaches if you want to apply CSS on a specific page or post.
-All we need to do is grab a unique identifier that a page or post will have.
+This is one of the most common and widely accepted approaches for applying CSS to a specific page or post.
+All we need to do is retrieve a unique identifier for a page or post.
 Then, this HTML class or id allows us to target all our CSS scripts to the desired page or post.

 1.1.
 Find the HTML Class or ID of the Page

-First, you must find the ID or class to be used for the CSS script.
+First, you must identify the ID or class to use in the CSS stylesheet.
 The browser inspect tool makes this easy.

 Open the page where you want to apply CSS, right-click on the element you want to edit, and then click on Inspect.